ooni/ooni.org/content/post/2024-job-opening-ooni-backend-developer/index.md

 This is a **full-time 6-month contract position**, starting ASAP.
 The contract may be extended depending on the contractor’s performance and the availability of funds.
-The yearly contractor fee will be determined depending on the contractor’s relevant experience and expertise.
+The contractor fee will be determined depending on the contractor’s relevant experience and expertise.

 **This is a fully remote position.** Even before the COVID-19 pandemic, the